Is a projector better than a TV for home use?

 - Projectors usually do not come with built in software or tuners to enable it to play directly Youtube, Netflix or other internet based TV programs.

 To make the decision to buy a projector requires some guts and the conviction that a projector is the better option than a bigger TV.
 We hope that this website guide to projectors will help you make that decision.
-I made the decision to go the projector way about 10 years ago and have never regretted it even for one day.
+I made the decision to go the projector way more than 10 years ago and have never regretted it, even for one day.
 Many of my friends converted to projectors after seeing my projector setup.

 A projector set up requires a good surround sound system, but this is also the case even if you have a big TV, because the sound in a flat panel TV is not great.
 In our page on setting up surround sound system for projector, there is a guide on how to set up a good surround sound system for projector.

 Some go to elaborate lengths spending a fortune to make a separate room into a home theatre.
 This is great for those who can afford it, but your bedroom can be converted into a projector room.
 This is how I have my Projector set up and it did not cost me all that much extra other than the projector and sound system.
 I have a 55 inch TV in the living room and the projector set up in the bedroom.
 We use the projector to watch movies in the comfort of our bed lying down.
 Projectors are the best way to watch movies at home.
 It is much more convenient and comfortable watching a movie on a big screen in the comfort of your own bedroom.

 There are mainly three different kinds of projectors for home use: LCD, DLP and LCoS.
 Other differences between projectors are the number of the Light processing chips in the projector – whether it is one or three; and the type of light source: metal halide lamps with about 5000 hours life or LED Lamps with 20,000 plus hours of service or Laser lamps with again 20,000 plus hours of service or Hybrid projectors, usually a combination of LED and Laser light sources.